pbessone/ComputerShare/Answers to technical questions.md

 Logging because it's critical for any production ready application and caching because I can envision the services being called repeteadly and caching would help with performance and resiliency.

+Another thing I would have added is probably the validation of the stock symbol against a stock symbol list to ensure the user cannot type an invalid symbol name.
+Yahoo handles this by itself for the most part but it would be good to validate this without going to the yahoo api at all.
+I saw that nasdaq provides a list of symbols every day so maybe we could achieve this by creating a new microservide in charge of maintaining this list internally and then our basic stock information service would use this internal service instead of going out to yahoo.

 Other things I would have liked is to make this a RESTFul API, probably containerise it with Docker so we could deploy this very easily as an independent microservice in some container cloud and maybe even show case a minimal build pipeline with CakeBuild.

 Should I had gone with the RESTful API approach I would have liked to build a minimal web application to allow a user to consume these services.